What Is Community for Youth?

 Does it Cost Money to Join Community for Youth?

 CfY programming is free!
 Transportation to and from CfY activities is coordinated by the student’s mentor.
 Dinner is served at all CfY workshops.
 For 1:1 and Family Group activities that cost money, it is up to the student-mentor match to decide together how to split the cost.

 Who Are Our Mentors?

 CfY mentors are volunteers who find out about CfY in all different ways (word of mouth, information sessions, volunteer postings, community flyers).
 They range from 21—70 years old, come from all different backgrounds, and work in various career fields.
 Mentors go through an interview and extensive background check before they are accepted into the program.
 They then attend 4 comprehensive training sessions before being matched with a mentee.
-Learn more about becoming a mentor and hear from past CfY mentors.

 Who Are Our Students?

 Students are recruited from 4 high schools in the South Seattle area: Rainier Beach High School, Franklin High School, Chief Sealth High School, and Cleveland High School.
 We welcome students from other local high schools to apply as well!
 Students learn about CfY through recruitment efforts by CfY staff members (in-class presentations, tabling during the lunch hour at school, staff referrals) and self-select into the program.
 Students must complete a Student Application that outlines the commitment and must be signed by their parent or guardian.